 The Wink Hub 2 and Samsung SmartThings are two of the best known smart hubs available.
 These two options have appeal to different types of smart home users.
 The SmartThings is the clear winner when it comes to features, namely due to a unique battery backup feature and most critically by having the widest range of compatibility with smart home devices.
 The Wink Hub 2 is easy to use less sophisticated and feature-rich, but this is because it is aimed to be as easy to use as possible.
 This comparison does not feature a one size fits all winner given their different appeal.

 The compatibility of smart home devices with your hub is the most important feature of a hub which can’t connect to your devices is useless.
 The trick here is to do your research to find a hub that can host your devices and any you plan to get in the future.
-This Wink vs SmartThings article will explain why you should get a smart hub and which one is best for you.
+This Wink vs SmartThings article will explain why you should get a smart hub and which one is best for you, looking at their features and ease of use.

 - Comparison Table